Fact Check: USAID Did NOT Place A Real Ad Saying 'Help Eliminate Elon' On Washington, DC, Street

 Screenshot 2025-02-12 165107.png

-Lead Stories could not immediately locate the street where this photo was taken, but we did determine it showed a Capital Bikeshare bike stand in the Washington, D.C., area.
+Lead Stories was able to locate the spot where this photo was taken, 5th St & Massachusetts Ave NW in Washington DC and determined it showed a Capital Bikeshare bike stand.
 The snow on the bikes matched the level of snow at another such bike stand photographed on February 11, 2025.

-U.S. Sen. Thom Tillis, R- North Carolina, posted to X a video of himself in front of the ad box.
-Here is his post:
+U.S. Sen. Thom Tillis, R- North Carolina, posted to X a video of himself in front of the ad box, where he stated it was at "400 Massachusetts Avenue, NW" (which is about 500 feet from the spot).
+Here is his post (archived here):

 Aaron Bronson, manager of Out Front Media, told Lead Stories that his company's exclusive contract to sell the Capital Bikeshare station ads ended in April 2024 and the city's transportation department has not found another vendor.
 The D.C. government is not maintaining the ad spaces, which means "anyone can put anything" without paying, he said.
 But no one, including USAID, could have bought the ad.